 ‘The wind listens more than that scarecrow, Papa.’
 His daughter smiled at him, and made her way up the stairs.
 The dog chased after.
 The farmer heard her bed squeak as she crawled onto it.

-He lay on the sofa, the words of his child added to the already chaotic meandering of his thoughts.
+He lay on the sofa, words sifting down around him.
 The light grew in the parlor.
 The farmer sat up, soon stood, and walked up the stairs to the second floor.
 He sneaked into his bedroom, rejoining his wife in their bed.
 A few more hours of sleep ahead, surely.
 The farmer crawled close to her body, and he listened to her.
 He wished to hear her dreams.

 The house croaked and moaned and creaked with the wind, and to that, the farmer listened, as well.